Capturing user input in a Node.js application

 map.set('s', 'Stockholm');

-We can print out these values using a for...of loop:
+We can print these values with a for...of loop:

 console.log('Use the following key mappings or press ctrl-t to exit:');